gomorpheus/morpheus-docs/integration_guides/upcloud.rst

 Provisioning to UpCloud
 -----------------------

-Instances and Apps can be created using the private Images synced from UpCloud or from the {morpheus} provided Image Catalog.
+Instances and Apps can be created using the private Images synced from UpCloud or from the |morpheus| provided Image Catalog.

 Provision a synced Image
 ^^^^^^^^^^^^^^^^^^^^^^^^